jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 26. Go to UDF Deployment page and under the nginx-plus VM, go to the **Access** drop-down and open the **Web Shell**.
 At the command prompt.
     1. **curl localhost/time1**
        1. This should return the timestamp page for API_SERVER: API1
+    2. Alternately you should be able to select **http** from the **Access** drop-down.
+You will the default NGINX 404 error because nothing is configured for the "/" URI.
+In the URI bar, add **/time1** to the link.
+This should retrieve timestamp for API1.
 27. View the changes made to /etc/nginx/nginx.conf on your host.
     1. **sudo nginx -T**
        1. You should see an **upstream time1_http...** section with your **server** 3.20.89.115:81 in it.